Click on the Indicators below for More Information

 Commercial Landings Time Series

-Between 2016 and 2021, commercial landings from Alaska are substantially above historic levels, although there is no recent trend apparent.
+Between 2017 and 2022, commercial landings from Alaska are similar to historic levels, although there is no recent trend apparent.

 Indicator Source Information: